Collateralized Loan Obligations: Complex Investments that Profit Off of Debt

 If your stockbroker recommended a CLO, they may have failed to adhere to the suitability rule.
 FINRA Rule 2111 states that investors must have a reasonable basis for recommending an investment product.
 According to the rule, suitable investments factor in an investor’s financial situation, goals, and risk tolerance.

 CLOs are floating rate loans, meaning the interest rate adjusts with the market.
 Your stockbroker may have highlighted this fact—a CLO may help to hedge against inflation.
 If interest rates are low, chances are that the rates will increase, and therefore so will the payments that the borrowers must pay.
 On the other hand, those increases could make the payments too high for the borrowers to afford, forcing them to default.
 Any stockbroker who recommends a CLO should explain how interest rates might affect the investment.
-Omission of material information is a violation of FINRA Rule 2020 and could form the basis for a FINRA arbitration claim.
+The omission of material information is a violation of FINRA Rule 2020 and could form the basis for a FINRA arbitration claim.

 Who Can Manage a Collateralized Loan Obligation?